-SECTION 2 How to ask us to pay you back or to pay a bill you have received......148 Section 2.1 SECTION 3 We will consider your request for payment and say yes or no......149 Section 3.1 We check to see whether we should cover the service or drug and how Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal ......149 SECTION 4 Other situations in which you should save your receipts and send copies to us......150 Section 4.1 In some cases, you should send copies of your receipts to us to help us
+SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs .
+138 Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment SECTION 2 How to ask us to pay you back or to pay a bill you have received .
+140 Section 2.1 How and where to send us your request for payment 140 SECTION 3 We will consider your request for payment and say yes or no .
+141 Section 3.1 We check to see whether we should cover the service or drug and how much we owe 141 Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal 142 SECTION 4 Other situations in which you should save your receipts and send copies to us Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment
+SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs

+Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment